Wikia/app/JSCONVENTIONS.md

 ```

 ### Function declarations within blocks

-Don't declare functions within blocks like loops and conditionals as this will often lead to unintended consequences.
+Do not declare functions within blocks such as loops and conditionals.
+This will often lead to unintended consequences.

 ```javascript
 // bad:
 if ( someBool ) {